 With the many concepts circulating on the subject of God, Christ Jesus, Christian Science, Mary Baker Eddy, and the Bible, our lectures have become even more important today.
 A Christian Science lecture can, and must, take on these subjects in a deep and helpful way.

-In her professional opera career, the power of prayer, based on the teachings of Christian Science, was a constant source of strength to her in all situations—including singing to crowds of 17,000 and performing under a bomb threat.
-One night, as she stood on the stage at Symphony Hall in Boston, singing to a large crowd, she thought to herself, “I’d really rather be sharing spiritual truths with this audience.”
-Her desire to share the healing power of Christian Science led her naturally to devote her full time to healing as a Christian Science practitioner, and later to become a teacher of Christian Science as well.
+Foremost then, a lecture must include “a true and just reply to public topics condemning Christian Science, and to bear testimony to the facts pertaining to the life of the Pastor Emeritus” Mary Baker Eddy.
+(See Church Manual, Article XXXI, SECT.
+2.)
+In this way our neighbors are able to decide for themselves if the Comforter has indeed come.In my professional opera career, the power of prayer, based on the teachings of Christian Science, was a constant source of strength to me in all situations—including singing to crowds of 17,000 and performing under a bomb threat.
+One night, as I stood on the stage at Symphony Hall in Boston, singing to a large crowd, I thought to myself, “I’d really rather be sharing spiritual truths with this audience.”
+My desire to share the healing power of Christian Science led me naturally to devote my full time to healing as a Christian Science practitioner, and later to become a teacher of Christian Science as well.

 Kari is available to speak in English, Greek, or Italian and lives in Athens, Greece, from January through March each year.